slowernews/wisdom-tldr/README.md

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

+> *'I'm not upset that you lied to me.
+I'm upset that from now on I can't believe on you.' -- Nietzsche*

 ===